JvanKatwijk/qt-dab/README.md

 https://github.com/JvanKatwijk/qt-dab/releases contains a generated appImage, **Qt-DAB-x64.Appimage**, which is created on Ubuntu 16.04 (Xenial).

-Different from previous versions, this version assumes you have installed the support library for the devices you want to use.
+*Different from previous versions, this version assumes you have installed the support library for the devices you want to use.*

 If you want to run with an SDRplay, follow the installation instructions for the library from http://www.sdrplay.com .
 All further dependencies are included.

 If you want to run an RTLSDR based dabstick, please note that the appImage may complain with some Linux distros with a "librtlsdr.so" pre-installed that the kernel module has to be blacklisted.
 Depending on the distribution, blacklisting is in /etc/modprobe.d/local-blaclist

 For compiling and installing a support library for an RTLSDR device, follow the instruction on https://osmocom.org/projects/rtl-sdr/wiki/Rtl-sdr.
+One of the instructions is how to configure such that blacklisting the kernel module is not needed.

-For compiling and installing a support library for an AIRspy device, find the sources on https://github.com/airspy/airspyone_host/tree/master/libairspy
+For compiling and installing a support library for an AIRspy device, find the sources on https://github.com/airspy/airspyone_host/tree/master/libairspy.
+The sourcetree contains a description of how to generate the library, using the Gnu tools or cmake.

 The appImage itself is just a self-contained single file which you have to make executable in order to run.